 Custom metrics generally refer to any metric that you send using statsd, DogStatsD, or through extensions made to the Datadog Agent.
-Some integrations can potentially emit an unlimited number of metrics that can also count as custom, further details on which standard integrations emit custom metrics.
+Some integrations can potentially emit an unlimited number of metrics that can also count as custom.
+See standard integrations emit custom metrics for details.

 In order to fully leverage the capabilities of Datadog through scoping and alerting, you’ll probably be using tags.
 As a consequence, one submitted metric actually leads to multiple unique tag combinations- counting towards your custom metrics count.

 The given unique metrics on a given host are therefore:

 exception:A(unique because of new tag

 In this situation, you would end up with 6 different metrics.

 Note that the ordering of tags does not matter, so the following two metrics would be considered non-unique:

 Datadog offers 2 plans - Pro & Enterprise.
 Pro customers are allotted 100 custom metrics per host & Enterprise customers are allotted 200 custom metrics per host.
 These are counted across your entire infrastructure rather than on a per-host basis.
 For example, if you were on the Pro plan and are licensed for 3 hosts, you would have 300 custom metrics by default - these 300 metrics may be divided equally amongst each individual host, or all 300 metrics could be sent from a single host.

 Using the aforementioned example, below shows three scenarios which would all be acceptable without exceeding the default metric count for three hosts:

 There are no enforced fixed rate limits on custom metric submission.
 If you’re exceeding your default allotment, a Datadog support agent will reach out to you.